programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 # first, we import the relevant modules from the NLTK library
 from nltk.sentiment.vader import SentimentIntensityAnalyzer

+# the variable 'message_text' now contains the text we will analyze.
+message_text = '''Like you, I am getting very frustrated with this process.
+I am genuinely trying to be as reasonable as possible.
+I am not trying to "hold up" the deal at the last minute.
+I'm afraid that I am being asked to take a fairly large leap of faith after this company (I don't mean the two of you -- I mean Enron) has screwed me and the people who work for me.'''

 print(message_text)

 # Calling the polarity_scores method on sid and passing in the message_text outputs a dictionary with negative, neutral, positive, and compound scores for the input text